RylandDeGregory/Blog/content/posts/rename-azure-vm.md

 - PowerShell
 ---

-Azure doesn't let you rename virtual machine objects after provisioning.
-Who knew?
+Azure doesn't let you rename Virtual Machine resources after provisioning.
 Here's how to fix it.

 <!--more-->